torus/JavaScript-Objective-C-Bridge/README.md

 JavaScript-Objective-C Bridge
 =============================

-The JavaScript-Objective-C bridge lets you call Objective-C functions from JavaScript code.
+The JavaScript-Objective-C bridge lets you call Objective-C functions from JavaScript code loaded in a UIWebView instance.

+Note that this project is currently VERY VERY ALPHA state.
+Please don't use it:)

 Low Level API
 -------------